zencart/documentation/content/user/email/advanced_email_troubleshooting.md

 Role emails can be both required and/or optional.
 In the US, the Internet Mail Consortium has long required certain email addresses while highly suggesting others.
 You can find the whole story on addresses required for errors [RFC 5321] (https://www.ietf.org/rfc/rfc5321.txt) and abuse [RFC 2142] (https://www.ietf.org/rfc/rfc2142.txt) on a site.

-postmaster@yourDomain.com is a required email if you are using SMTP and still highly recommended if using Zen Cart's built in PHP mail.
-The same goes for abuse@yourDomain.com.
+- `postmaster@yourDomain.com` is a required email if you are using SMTP and still highly recommended if using Zen Cart's built in PHP mail.
+- `abuse@yourDomain.com` is also recommended

 Other Role email addresses that are recommended with any website are:

-webmaster@yourDomain.com
-info@yourDomain.com
-sales@yourDomain.com
+- `webmaster@yourDomain.com`
+- `info@yourDomain.com`
+- `sales@yourDomain.com`
-unsubscribe@yourDomain.com - If you have removed the built-in process of Zen Cart emails. dmarc@yourDomain.com - you could have your DMARC reports sent to this address for review.
+- `unsubscribe@yourDomain.com` - If you have removed the built-in process of Zen Cart emails.
+- `dmarc@yourDomain.com` - you could have your DMARC reports sent to this address for review.

 Nice to have emails might be:
-shipping@yourDomain
-marketing@yourDomain
-######@yourDomain with ###### being the name of a staff member
+- `shipping@yourDomain.com`
+- `marketing@yourDomain.com`

+You might also wish to have personalized emails for your staff:
+- `firstname@yourDomain.com` or `firstname.lastname@yourDomain.com`

 With role emails it may be better to have too many than not enough.